 - Hospital bed days demanded (= number of admissions during period x ALOS)

 *waiting times can be considered as indicators of both supply and demand.
 Increasing waiting times could suggest both a decreasing supply in the face of constant demand or a rising demand in the face of constant supply.
+The NHS Constitution sets out maximum waiting times for (emergency and non-emergency) treatment commissioned by the NHS (i.e. public health services commissioned by local authorities are not included).
+The effect of these targets have been a source of debate (Bevan, G. Hood, C.; Have targets improved performance in the English NHS?
+BMJ 2006; 332:419–22).
 They must therefore be interpreted in context.

 Healthcare organisations are monitored locally and nationally in terms of supply and demand of services.
-Indicators of supply and demand form part of the Healthcare Commission’s annual health check, for example in 2007/08, the following indicators (amongst others) were included :
+Indicators of supply and demand are reported by NHS England, as at 2015/16 include :

-- Maintain a maximum wait of 26 weeks for inpatients
+- Maintain a referral to treatment maximum wait for non-emergency care of 18 weeks

 - Maintain a maximum waiting time of two months from urgent referral to treatment for all cancers

-- Maintain the four hour maximum wait in A&E from arrival to admission, transfer or discharge
+- Maintain a four hour maximum wait in A&E from arrival to admission, transfer or discharge

 Further indicators used locally to monitor efficiency and performance within Trusts (with a view to meeting national targets) include: